Avoid the Sack, How To Do It

 However, if you and a particular person do not get along or see “eye-to-eye”, this may not be a justifiable excuse that your employer needs to consider.
-You will come across many people that you don’t particularly like throughout your career, but you have to learn to tolerate them and be professional.
+You will come across many people that you don’t particularly like throughout your career.
+You have to learn to tolerate them and be professional.
 In the end, you were hired for a job and to perform a role so your personal preferences should not get in the way.

 What happens when a disgruntled employee posts a rant on their Facebook page about their employer?
-What about when a manager sees their employee’s Instagram post showing them engaging in personal activities during work time?
+When a manager sees their employee’s Instagram post showing them engaging in personal activities during work time?
 What about a post that spouts an employee’s personal views about an issue that the employer does not agree with?

 In short, an employee’s employment could only be validly terminated because of out of hours conduct where the conduct is “of such gravity or importance as to indicate a rejection or repudiation of the employment contract by the employee.
 Absent such considerations an employer has no right to control or regulate an employee’s out of hours conduct.”

-Although the Fair Work Commission found the dismissal to be harsh, they concluded that the employee was validly dismissed and a proper process had been followed.
-Thus, the Fair Work Commissions stance on the rights of employees and businesses in the domain of social media policies, has been further clarified and they maintain that breaching social media policies is grounds for dismissal.
+Although the Fair Work Commission found the dismissal to be harsh.
+They concluded that the employee was validly dismissed and a proper process had been followed.
+Thus, the Fair Work Commissions stance on the rights of employees and businesses in the domain of social media policies, has been further clarified.
+They maintain that breaching social media policies is grounds for dismissal.

 6) Do not get involved in gossip or drama

 Gossip or drama can be a commonplace in the workplace, but is engaging in this conduct grounds for dismissal?
-People who engage in gossip need to be very careful they’re not breaching any values or standards of conduct the employer has set because at its worst, gossip can constitute bullying or sexual harassment.
-If gossipers breach a policy then employers can rightfully discipline them or possibly even terminate their employment, particularly if it’s repeated behaviour that risks the health and safety of co-workers.
+People who engage in gossip need to be very careful they’re not breaching any values or standards of conduct the employer has set.
+At its worst, gossip can constitute bullying or sexual harassment.
+If gossipers breach a policy then employers can rightfully discipline them or possibly even terminate their employment.
+Particularly if it’s repeated behaviour that risks the health and safety of co-workers.

-In Kym Suzanne Reedy v Global Cranes Pty Ltd, an employee was sacked for spreading rumours to a colleague about her Managing Director’s supposed womanising and illicit drug use.
+In the unfair dismissal claim Kym Suzanne Reedy v Global Cranes Pty Ltd. an employee was sacked for spreading rumor’s to a colleague about her Managing Director’s supposed womanizing’s and illicit drug use.
 The colleague happened to be the Managing Director’s fiancé.
-After failing to attend a meeting organised to discuss her behaviour, the employee was dismissed.
-Finding in favour of the employer, the FWC indicated that “salacious and unproven rumours… and hostility on the part of (the employee) towards her employer… are consistent with a malicious intent” – and constitute “a valid reason for termination of employment”.
+After failing to attend a meeting organized to discuss her behaviour, the employee was dismissed.
+Finding in favor of the employer, the FWC indicated that “salacious and unproven rumor’s… and hostility on the part of (the employee) towards her employer.
+Are consistent with a malicious intent” – and constitute “a valid reason for termination of employment”.

 The employee admitted to making negative comments about staff members but said that as such comments were true they weren’t “back biting”.
-The comments were that one staff member was lazy and that another was not a competent carer.
+Comments were that one staff member was lazy and that another was not a competent carer.

-The Fair Work Commission held that the negative comments made by the Applicant do not of themselves constitute a valid reason for dismissal.
-It was also held that the employer’s policy was an extremely blunt instrument makes no distinction between malicious and untrue comments made behind a person’s back with the clear intention of destroying the person’s reputation and comments made behind a person’s back which are true and which would not result in serious damage to the employees’ reputation.
+The FWC held that the negative comments made by the Applicant do not of themselves constitute a valid reason for dismissal.
+It was also held that the employer’s policy was an extremely blunt instrument.
+It makes no distinction between malicious and untrue comments made behind a person’s back with the clear intention of destroying the person’s reputation.
+And comments made behind a person’s back which are true and which would not result in serious damage to the employees’ reputation.

 The crossover of gossip with bullying is also important in a work setting.
-The Fair Work Commission held that bullying can manifest itself in many ways and includes spreading misinformation or ill-will against others.
+The FWC held that bullying can manifest itself in many ways and includes spreading misinformation or ill-will against others.
 It was also held that scurrilous denigration of a worker in the workplace would certainly fall within the boundary of bullying.”

 These cases demonstrate that an employee is putting themselves at risk of being dismissed if they engage in gossip in the workplace.
 Thus, it is best to avoid all workplace gossip.